isovector/certainty-by-construction/src/book/4-relations.lagda.md

     ∀ {x y} → x ≤ y → y ≤ x → x ≈ y
 ```

-Because `_≤_` is not symmetric, it can't possibly be an equivalence relation.
+Because `type:_≤_` is not symmetric, it can't possibly be an equivalence relation.
 But it does have reflexivity and transitivity, which is still quite a lot of
 structure!
 When you start looking for relations with reflexivity and
 transitivity, but no symmetry, you immediately find a bevy of directed